ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/codebuild/codebuild.md

 ![Role](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/sexl3ilhapebdnjkqqsw.png)

-Click the "Edit policy" button and JSON tab to add the statements below to the IAM policy which is attached to the AWS CodeBuild service role created above.
+Click the "Edit policy" button and JSON tab to add the statements below to the IAM policy "Statement" list which is attached to the AWS CodeBuild service role created above.

 ```json
 {